 It is the policy of the TN Board of Regents that each institution and school shall establish effective means whereby students and faculty can have input into the development of policies and programs relating to student and academic affairs while recognizing that the responsibility and authority for decision-making rest solely with the administration.

-At RSCC, provision is made for both student and faculty participation in development of campus policies and programs through membership on standing and ad hoc committees, activities of the Student Government Association (SGA) and Faculty Senate, involvement in review of college policies and procedures (see GA-01-01), input via various surveys and President's Roundtable discussions, faculty meetings, etc.
+At RSCC, provision is made for both students and faculty to participate in and make recommendations concerning the development of campus policies and programs through standing and ad hoc committees, including but not limited to activities of the Student Government Association (SGA) and Faculty Senate, involvement in review of college policies and procedures (see GA-01-01), and input via surveys and meetings.